dcSpark/shinkai-node/typescript/@shinkai/toolkit-executor/README.md

-# Shinkai Tool Runner
+# Shinkai Tool Executor

-The Shinkai Tool Runner can be used as either an HTTP server (production) or as an executable (for testing).
+The Shinkai Tool Executor can be used as either an HTTP server (production) or as an executable (for testing).

 ## Compilation

-Before using the runner you first need to build it:
+Before using the Executor you first need to build it:

 ```
 npm i
-npm run build
+npm run compile
 ```

+You will see a new `dist` folder with the packaged `shinkai-toolkit-executor.js` prepared.

 ## Exec Mode

 ```
-node build/runner.js -h
+node dist/shinkai-toolkit-executor.js -h
-Usage: runner [options]
+Usage: executor [options]

 Options:
   -e, --exec-mode              Execution mode: exec